Chevrolet Indy V6

-The ILMOR-Chevrolet Indy V6 engine is a 2.2-liter, twin-turbocharged, V-6 racing engine, developed and produced by Ilmor Engineering for the IndyCar Series.
-Chevrolet has been a highly successful IndyCar Series engine supplier since 2012, scoring 100 IndyCar wins, 35 pole positions, 7 IndyCar Series driver's titles and 7 IndyCar Series manufacturer's titles.
+The Chevrolet Indy V6 engine is a 2.2-liter, twin-turbocharged, V6 racing engine, developed and produced by Chevrolet in partnership with Ilmor Engineering for the IndyCar Series.
+Chevrolet has been a highly successful IndyCar Series engine supplier, scoring 100 IndyCar wins, 35 pole positions, 7 IndyCar Series driver's titles and 7 IndyCar Series manufacturer's titles.
 On November 12, 2010, Chevrolet confirmed their return to the IndyCar Series 2012 season after 6-year absence.
-They design, develop, and assemble the twin-turbo V6 Chevrolet IndyCar engine in partnership with Ilmor Engineering, and supply engines to A. J. Foyt Enterprises, Dreyer & Reinbold Racing, Ed Carpenter Racing, Juncos Hollinger Racing, Arrow McLaren and Team Penske teams.
+As of 2026, they supply engines to A. J. Foyt Enterprises, Arrow McLaren, Ed Carpenter Racing, Juncos Hollinger Racing, and Team Penske teams.